nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This command checks the existence of the `Tag` with `model.findFilteredTagList()`, and calls method `model.deleteTag()` to delete it.

-This sequence diagram shows a successful execution of `UntagCommand`.
+This sequence diagram shows a successful execution of `UntagCommand`.<br>
 ![UntagCommandSuccessExecution](images/UntagSequenceDiagram.png)

 ### Renaming of Tags: RetagCommand